-The town of San Gerardo de Dota, about 50 curvy, mountainous miles (80 kilometers) from San Jose, clings to the steep hillsides of the Talamanca Mountains.
+The town of San Gerardo de Dota, about 50 curvy, mountainous miles (80 km) from San José, clings to the steep hillsides of the Talamanca Mountains.
 The Savegre River slices through the valley and in 2005 a 12,000 acre (5,000 hectare) hunk of cloud forest near San Gerardo de Dota was set aside as Los Quetzales National Park.

 After walking about a hundred yards we reached a dead tree trunk.
 Carlos knew that a hole in the trunk had become home to a quetzal family so we staked it out the nest with tripods, cameras and spotting scopes.
 Then we waited.
 And waited.